 This has sparked continuous improvements in the window manufacturing industry resulting in hikes on the demand for double glazed windows, and in particular for timber frames.
 Due to thermal insulation, wooden windows have the benefit of keeping homes warm in the long winter months, while cool in the summer.
 Furthermore, wooden windows have become a favourite among homeowners for adding an aura of sophistication and elegance in the overall home comfort.

 Double glazed wooden windows come in a variety of styles as your personal decoration style sets the signature of your home.
 It's thus vitally important to consider how your timber windows will complement the mood and tone of your house thereby providing you optimal home comfort.
 The advantage that first-time buyers have is that wooden frames can be customised due to the large selection of wood available such as maple, mahogany or oak.

 Moreover, one can experiment with different looks by carving and painting your wooden windows to match your style and thus giving you essential value for home comfort.
 The recent years have also seen vast improvements in glass technology and distinctions in wooden windows which has helped to bring out the beauty of timber windows.

 Are Double Glazed Wooden Windows Expensive?

-In comparison to other double glazing window replacement options such as uPVC window, wooden frames are typically more expensive and have higher initial costs.
+In comparison to other double glazing window replacement options such as a uPVC window, wooden frames are typically more expensive and have higher initial costs.
 This is because good quality timber is high in cost.

 How much double glazed wooden windows cost will largely depend on the style and type of window you choose.
-However, some approximate numbers and prices can be of a great use, and therefore we created the tables below taking in consideration the most popular types of double glazed windows shapes and types.
+However, some approximate numbers and prices can be of a great use, and therefore we created the tables below taking into consideration the most popular types of double glazed windows shapes and types.